 We do not accept American Express (AMEX) Cards.

-Child passport applications without full consent take longer to process (generally six to eight weeks) so normal turnaround times do not apply.
+Child passport applications without full consent take longer to process so normal turnaround times do not apply.
 As there is no guarantee the application will be successful, you should not make firm overseas travel plans until you know whether a passport will be issued.